This homemade deodorant is specially designed for women.

 Other ingredients in this recipe include:

 Neem Oil – a strong antimicrobial oil that fights odor causing bacteria, but it also has a strong scent.
 Use sparingly.
 If you really dislike the scent, you can omit it.
-(Though this deodorant will not be as effective.)
 Check with a doctor before using neem if pregnant, nursing or a young child.

 Hemp Oil – I like this oil because of its skin nourishing properties and because it absorbs into the skin well, but you can use your own favorite light (liquid) oil, such as sunflower, sweet almond, avocado and so forth, if you’d like.

 Shea Butter – protects and conditions skin.
-Unrefined shea has more benefits, but some people dislike the raw scent.
-I like using the refined shea butter found HERE at Bramble Berry since it’s refined with organic clays instead of chemicals.
-You can also use other types of butter such as mango or cocoa.
+Unrefined shea has more benefits, but some people (including me) dislike the raw scent, so I like using refined shea butter instead.
+You could also use other types of butter such as mango or cocoa.

 Beeswax – makes this deodorant thick enough to apply using a tube style container.
 You can leave it out and tinker with the ratios of arrowroot and clay to make it a thick paste to apply with your fingers.
 Or, you can use a smidge less beeswax and apply it like a salve, if you’d like to avoid a plastic container altogether.
 (See the next note.)
 Vegans can use roughly half as much candelilla wax instead.

 Essential Oils – mostly for scent, but tea tree is antimicrobial and lavender is skin soothing.
 You can use other scents, if you prefer.